Exceptional spectrum and dynamic magnetization: The derivations of the Hamiltonian and the coalescing spectrum

 {A \arabic{equation}} {\arabic{subsection}}

-In this Appendix, we present a derivation on the solution of the Hamiltonian $H$ in Eq. (\ref{H}) on a bipartite lattice with nonzero $\gamma $ and show that the coalescing spectrum appears as $\gamma $\ truns to zero.
+In this Appendix, we present a derivation on the solution of the Hamiltonian $H$ in equation (\ref{H}) on a bipartite lattice with nonzero $\gamma $ and show that the coalescing spectrum appears as $\gamma $\ truns to zero.

 To this end, we introduce a set of particle operators $\overline{d} _{j,\lambda }$ and $d_{j,\lambda }$ \cite{ZXZ1}.

 which are canonical conjugate pairs, satisfying